Skip to content

 Conditionals (IF) explained

-The exact checks (conditions) you can use depend on what you are checking – either the status of a step or the value entered into a form field.
+Available conditions depend on what you’re checking - either a step’s status or what someone entered in a form field.

 • Regular Step: You can check Is completed. (e.g., IF Step 1 Is completed THEN…)